puppetlabs/puppet-docs/source/pe/3.1/cloudprovisioner_vmware.markdown

     ipaddress:  192.168.100.218
     template:   false

-This shows that you're connected to your vSphere server and shows an available VMware template ( at `master_template`).
-Two virtual machines are also shown (puppetmaster.example.com and agent.example.com).
+This shows that you're connected to your vSphere server, and lists an available VMware template ( at `master_template`) and one virtual machine (agent.example.com).
 VMware templates contain the information needed to build new virtual machines, such as the operating system, hardware configuration, and other details.

 Specifically, `list` will return all of the following information: